vuejs/vuepress/packages/docs/docs/miscellaneous/design-concepts.md

 ## Pluggable

 VuePress 1.0 has been rewritten extensively, and the most important one is the introduction of the [Plugin API](../plugin/README.md).
-So what’re the benefits of plugins?
+What are the benefits of plugins?

 ### Decoupling